Dave-Gilbert/rgen/README.md

 ## RGEN Student-View, Final Report

-Rgen's purpose to automatically generate a custom grade sheet for each student, and merge those sheets into a single end of year report.
+Rgen's purpose to automatically generate a custom grade sheet for each student, and merge those sheets into a single end of term report for the course.

 The following table shows grades collected for the first term test for an introductory course in computer programming.
-Each row in the table summarizes the grades for a single student.
+Each row in the table summarizes the test results for a single student.
 This birds eye perspective shows per question averages giving a detailed snapshot into the first term test for the course.

+The table is also a menu, by highlighting a specific student the detailed comments given for each question can be viewed.

 ![Example Student Grade Sheet](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_10.png)